 It's not possible to access the debug menu in the demo version of the game.
 Only the debug strings are present.

-Interestingly, the debug menu takes on a completely different appearance and has a few different options in Channel Z, the final boss stage.
+Interestingly, the debug menu takes on a completely different appearance in Channel Z, the final boss stage.

 Short Short Stats: Displays Gex's X, Y, and Z coordinates.